Can Interpretation Predict Behavior on Unseen Data?: Interpretability Predicts Behavior

 \subsubsection{Ablation results}

-We find that certain types of depth-tracking attention, although correlated with \balanced{}, actually lower the OOD accuracy of the model when present (Figure~\ref{fig:scatter_plot_multilayers}).
-Ablating the attention of models with OOD \textit{negative-depth} heads damages OOD accuracy, as might be expected if negative depth tracking is a key mechanism in implementing \balanced{}.
-By contrast, ablating the attention of models with OOD \textit{sign-matching} heads actually \emph{improves} OOD accuracy.
+We find that certain types of violation-tracking attention---although correlated with high OOD accuracy---actually lower the OOD accuracy of the model when present (Fig.~\ref{fig:scatter_plot_multilayers}).
+When we ablate the attention of models with OOD \textit{violation detecting} heads, we damage OOD accuracy, as might be expected if violation tracking is a key mechanism in implementing \balanced{}.
+By contrast, when we ablate the attention of models with OOD \textit{sign-matching} heads, we actually \emph{improve} OOD accuracy.
 The latter type of hierarchical head, although just as correlated with hierarchical generalization as the former type, is not a key mechanism in the rule's implementation.
-Instead, it interferes with systematic hierarchical generalization.
+Instead, it interferes with systematic hierarchical generalization.\footnote{Recall that some ID sign-matching heads become violation-detecting heads on OOD data.} Ablating subject-binding heads in the question formation setting does \emph{not} reverse the correlational signal: causal evidence here aligns with the correlational prediction (Appx.~\ref{apx:qf-ablation}).
+Correlational predictive and causal analyses \emph{can} either converge or diverge; the predictive objective we propose is achievable in either case.

-Our findings resist simple narratives about the mechanisms which implement a model's underlying function.
-Although all hierarchical heads are similarly correlated with hierarchical generalization (Appendix Figure~\ref{fig:boxplot_depth_heads_OOD}), not all of them implement that rule under causal tests.
-Therefore, the complexity of even simple models can present situations in which a model is resistant to causal analysis, but its correlational interpretations still provide predictive value.
+Our findings resist simple narratives about the mechanisms which implement a model's algorithm.
+Although all hierarchical heads are \textit{correlated} with hierarchical generalization, not all of them \textit{implement} that rule under causal tests.
+Therefore, even simple models can be complex enough to resist causal analysis, but correlational interpretations still provide predictive value.
+The decoupling is robust to the choice of ablation: \emph{mean} ablation and single-head ablation (Appx.~\ref{apx:corrs}) reproduce the same qualitative pattern as the uniform-attention ablation shown in Fig.~\ref{fig:scatter_plot_multilayers}---ablating sign-matching heads increases hierarchical OOD accuracy, while ablating violation-detecting heads decreases it.

-Unlike the \heuristic{} circuit, OOD sign-matching attention heads are \textit{promoted} by regularization.
-They occur more frequently in models trained with weight decay than without (Appendix Figure~\ref{fig:stacked_barplot_wd}).
-We therefore reject the position that these attention patterns are vestigial.
-Instead, we conjecture that these heads either develop as spandrels (side effects of learning \balanced{}) or that the hierarchical head somehow malfunctions under distribution shift.
-Disentangling module generalization failure like this is a ripe topic for future work.
+Unlike the circuit which hypothetically implements \heuristic{}, OOD sign-matching heads are \textit{promoted} by regularization, occurring more frequently when models are trained with weight decay (Appx.
+Fig.~\ref{fig:stacked_barplot_wd}).
+We therefore reject the position that sign-matching patterns are vestigial.
+Instead, we conjecture that these heads either develop as spandrels---side effects of learning \balanced{}---or they malfunction on OOD data.
+Module generalization failure is a ripe topic for future work.